-Psychotherapy and Performance Psychology in Clapham and Balham
+Psychotherapy and Performance Psychology in Cheltenham and London

 My Background: I started out as a professional cricketer at Surrey County Cricket Club before having to take premature retirement due to an on-going back injury.
 I subsequently lived and worked in Spain for two years and then returned to the Uk to work as a modern languages teacher and coach, before training as a psychotherapist.

 My experience as a professional cricketer at Surrey County Cricket Club means that I understand the highs and lows of having to perform and achieve goals in a pressurised and competitive environment: where often complicated team dynamics, intense expectations and uncertainty can create stress, anxiety, depression and addictive behaviour patterns.
 Furthermore, I will help you develop and master the psychological skills to thrive in such environments.

 I feel I have a rich life experience which informs how I work.
 Beyond professional sport my time overseas and in education provides me with a rich cultural appreciation, an understanding of diversity and how to motivate people and help them develop.

 Change is a process which involves challenging psychological states.
 I will use my personal experience, training and clinical expertise to help you to overcome emotional and psychological difficulties, and to move forwards and find solutions to your problems, as with previous clients.